 Joanne’s stories brought to life the family skeletons nestled in the closet along with the silver fish.
 Cousin Regina once told my great grandmother she’d been raped following a Broadway audition and rather than investigating her charge, she was committed to a State Hospital for the mentally insane where she eventually died.

 Some of what Aunt Joanne shared was fascinating.
 Other stories sounded outlandish or were mean-spirited and likely meant to color my perception of some of the relatives I know my mother had loved.

 Cousin Bobby’s contractor’s business had to have been backed by the mafia because he didn’t have the smarts to set it all up on his own, having inherited my great-grandfather McGrath’s low level of intelligence.

 Uncle Arthur had webbed fingers, which was likely a sign of mixed blood or inbreeding, which Aunt Joanne thought more likely of my father’s Tennessee relatives than her side of the family, but of course there are exceptions to every rule.

 Most certainly there have been interesting nuggets of family lore shared over the years, but generally they’ve been infused with acrimony, as has been her perception of more recent events.
 When I told her that my mother had breast cancer, she said mom was likely making it up, after all, she was always looking for attention.
-When mom died three years later, Aunt Joanne sent an email, “I’m sorry for your loss.
+When mom died three years later, Aunt Joanne sent a curt email, “I’m sorry for your loss.
 I’m sure you loved her.”

 I experienced her stories in person a few times over the years, but she’d get brittle when I’d slip and mention my mother and I hated the feeling of walking across crepe paper, trying not to fall through and into her vat of vitriol.